hashicorp/vault-client-go/docs/Secrets.md

 	if err != nil {
 		log.Fatal(err)
 	}
+	client.SetToken("my-token")

-	keyRef := "keyRef_example" // string | Reference to key; either \"default\" for the configured default key, an identifier of a key, or the name assigned to the key. (defaults to "default") pkiKeyRequest := *openapiclient.NewPkiKeyRequest() // PkiKeyRequest |
+	keyRef :=  // string | Reference to key; either \"default\" for the configured default key, an identifier of a key, or the name assigned to the key. (defaults to "default")

+	pkiKeyRequest := NewPkiKeyRequestWithDefaults()

-	resp, err := client.Secrets.PostPkiKeyKeyRef(context.Background(), keyRef).PkiKeyRequest(pkiKeyRequest)
+	resp, err := client.Secrets.PostPkiKeyKeyRef(context.Background(), keyRef, pkiKeyRequest)
 	if err != nil {
 		log.Fatal(err)
 	}
 	defer resp.Body.Close()

 	io.Copy(os.Stdout, resp.Body)